-While not every coil might not be suitable for your specific device, when you buy a vape coil always ensure that it's compatible with your device and, more importantly, will suit your needs as a vaper.
-Let's take a quick look at some of the materials used to make vape coils and how they might affect your vape.
+Let's take a quick look at some of the materials used to make vape coils and how they might affect your vape:

-Ceramic: a porous material, ceramic coils are known to enhance the flavour of your vape compared to other materials that are used to produce vape coils.
-Smooth to vape and particularly suited to the high wattages that vape mods are capable of.
+- Ceramic: A porous material - ceramic coils are known to enhance the flavour of your vape compared to other materials used to produce vape coils.
+Smooth to vape and particularly suited to the high wattages that vape mods are capable of

-Stainless Steel: A commonly used material for vape coils, stainless steel coils are renowned for their durability and ability to last a long time.
-A hardy material that has excellent resistance to high temperatures.
+- Stainless Steel: A commonly used material for vape coils, stainless steel coils are renowned for their durability and ability to last a long time.
+A hardy material with excellent resistance to high temperatures

 Does It Matter What Kind Of Coil I Use?

-Yes.
 Using the correct coils for your device and purpose will play a crucial role in your experience.
-If you intend to sub-ohm vape and cloud chase, using a coil that that has a resistance of less than 1 ohm will set you on course to create massive clouds in an instant.
-Use a coil that has a resistance of more than one, and you're likely to be huffing and puffing without the kind of vapour production that you expected.
+If you intend to Sub-Ohm vape and cloud chase, using a coil that has a resistance of less than one ohm will set you on course to create massive clouds in an instant.

 What Do Ohms Mean?